 Keeping Deer Ticks At Bay Through the Warm Weather

 Summer is easily one of the most amazing times of the year.
 The chance to spend long days outside enjoying yourself is a tantalizing one, but unfortunately, a lurking menace could change all of that –the deer tick.
-Also known as the black legged tick, deer ticks dot media headlines routinely thanks to Lyme disease.
 They have the potential to transmit it to every victim they bite, and the results can be nothing short of devastating.

 These creatures live throughout both the central and eastern US.
 They love to feed on deer and rodents, but they don’t mind humans either.
 They’re quite a bit smaller than dog ticks, coming in at the size of a sesame seed.
 Their dorsal bodies are black with a reddish tint.
 The males are smaller than the females, and typically have a dark brown coloration.